 Second stop is a native plant found in South Africa.
 It is also known as Elephant Bush, Porkbush and Spekboom.
 This plant serves as elephant food in this country.
 Can you imagine a giant elephant rushing to your house to grab a snack? - that would be a whirlwind adventure.

-I have mistaken this plant for the Jade Plant or scientifically known as Crassula ovate, as they have the same name and the same looks, people should have classified them better with different names.
+I have mistaken this plant for the Jade Plant scientifically known as Crassula ovate, as they have the same name and the same looks, people should have classified them better with different names.
 One way to find out is to look at the stem, the Dwarf Jade Plant /Portulacaria Afra has a reddish stem compared to the jade Plant/Crassula ovate.

 Sunlight: Indirect sunlight